Dr. Chris Carbone

 Jeremy Cusack, PhD, Funded by NERC, Quantifying the effects of environmental disturbance on community interactions using camera traps (Kenya).
 University of Oxford.

-Elizabeth Moorecroft, PhD, Funded by CoMPLEX, UCL, Assessing the efficacy of camera-trap survey methods using models which incorporate biological factors.
+Elizabeth Moorecroft, PhD, Funded by CoMPLEX, Assessing the efficacy of camera-trap survey methods using models which incorporate biological factors, University College London.

-Sahil Nijhawan, PhD, Funded by Panthera, UCL, Tigers, tribal cultures and dams in Arunachal Pradesh.
+Sahil Nijhawan, PhD, Funded by Panthera, Tigers, tribal cultures and dams in Arunachal Pradesh, University College London.

 Dr. Sonya Gowtage-Sequeira, The importance of jackals and domestic dogs for the transmission of generalists canid pathogens to sympatric carnivores in Namibia, University of Edinburgh.